“If you don’t have time to do it right, when will you have time to do it over?”-John Wooden

 If students take ownership of their college process, the decision-making skills they learn now will be used again and again as they move through life, whether searching for and applying to graduate programs, looking for work, buying a car, buying a home, or making any major purchase.
 Students really owe it to themselves to take some time now to do this right.

 Parents and students can find terrific resources in multiple areas of the Internet.
-I recommend they start at the National Association for College Admission Counseling’s website.
-There they will find a lot of useful tools, including NACAC’s Late High School Awareness and College Planning Guide, which has a lot of useful checklists and worksheets students can print out and use as they move through the college process.
+A very recent addition is Ethan Sawyer's (The College Essay Guy's) College Application Hub, a free resource to help students as they move through the college process.
+The National Association for College Admission Counseling’s website has useful resources too, including NACAC’s Late High School Awareness and College Planning Guide, which also has a lot of useful checklists and worksheets students can print out and use as they move through the college process.
 Many books -- e.g., Admission Matters by Springer, Reider, and Morgan -- have companion websites with worksheets you can download for free.
 And if you prefer viewing videos with advice on the college process, check out PossibilityU - recommended by students.

 That being said, the College Process section of my classroom’s Resource Room content area included, before being moved here, the following links.